omega9656/learn-code/docs/learn/unit5/practice.md

 ## Note on all problems

 If you can write JavaDoc comments, do so for all of the methods you write!
+Also add the `@Override` annotation whenever applicable.

+Also, class specifications are given in loose UML diagram format.

 ## Practice